jozic/daodecode/source/_posts/2014-02-18-sbt-plugins-no-default-package-please.markdown

 Scala, as well as Java, does allow classes in [default or unnamed](http://docs.oracle.com/javase/specs/jls/se7/html/jls-7.html#jls-7.4.2) package, but those classes can be accessed within default package only.
 There is literally [no way](http://docs.oracle.com/javase/specs/jls/se7/html/jls-7.html#jls-7.5) to import a class from default package.
-Thus when someone creates an sbt plugin and puts it in default package, (s)he makes owners of packaged builds feel almost phisical pain when they try to use the plugin.
+Thus when someone creates an sbt plugin and puts it in default package, (s)he makes owners of packaged builds feel almost physical pain when they try to use the plugin.

 So if you are an author of an sbt plugin, please consider to put it into a package.
 Doing otherwise violates